 Battling slave catchers and dangerous swamps, they helped establish the first American underground railroad more than a century before the Civil War.
 Courageous Africans and their Indian allies shuttled runaways southward, rather than to the north, as the later railroad would.
 In Florida the Spanish freed the fugitives in return for their service to the King and their conversion to the Catholic faith.
 The Spanish were glad to have skilled laborers, and the freedmen were also welcome additions to St. Augustine’s weak military forces.
 In 1738 the Spanish governor established the runaways in their own fortified town, Gracia Real de Santa Teresa de Mose, about two miles north of St. Augustine, Florida.
 Mose (pronounced “Moh- say”) became the first legally sanctioned free black town in the present-day United States, and it is a critically important site for Black American history.
 Mose provides important evidence that Black American colonial history was much more than slavery and oppression.
 The men and women of Mose won their liberty through great daring and effort and made important contributions to Florida’s multi-ethic heritage.

 From 1986-1988 a team of specialists headed by Dr. Kathleen Deagan of the Florida Museum of Natural History carried out an archaeological and historical investigation at Ft.
 Mose.
 Their discoveries show that African Americans played important roles in the rivalry and confrontations between England and Spain in the colonial Southeast.
 The people of Mose were guerrilla fighters who made politically astute alliances with the Spaniards and their Indian allies, and waged fierce war against their former masters.
-The Black militia fought bravely alongside Spanish regulars to drive off the English and Spanish forces who attacked St. Augustine in 1740, and the Black troops also fought in the Spanish counter-offence against Georgia two years later.
+The Black militia fought bravely alongside Spanish regulars to drive off the English and their allied Native American forces who attacked St. Augustine in 1740, and the Black troops also fought in the Spanish counter-offence against Georgia two years later.

 The men and women who formed the community at Mose are no longer anonymous.
 Centuries-old documents recovered in the colonial archives of Spain, Florida, Cuba, and South Carolina by historian Dr. Jane Landers tell us who lived in Mose and something about what it was like to live there.
 We know that in 1759 the village consisted of twenty-two palm thatch huts which housed thirty-seven men, fifteen women, seven boys and eight girls.
 These villagers attended Mass in a wood church where their priest also lived.
 The people of Mose farmed the land and the men stood guard at the fort or patrolled the frontier.
 Most of the Carolina fugitives married fellow escapees, but some married Indian women or slaves living in St. Augustine.